 You will always get a garden specialist not a landscape generalist because we work with a range of professionals suitable to different projects.
 The people we work with are recognised for their skill and finish, from our landscapers to our long-established nurseries and specialist services such as tree surgeons will all provide a unique service.

-Whilst having stepped down as a Director in 2021, Andrew Fisher Tomlin remains a part of our team as a horticulture and design consultant on some of our projects.
+Whilst having stepped down as a Director, Andrew Fisher Tomlin remains a part of our team as a horticulture and design consultant on some of our projects.
 If you would like to contact Andrew specifically please call our office and we will put you in touch.

 We have created gardens all over the world but our main area of work is focused on garden design in London, Surrey and Sussex.
 We are especially known for Wimbledon and Surrey gardens but we will travel as far as we need to for interesting projects.
 So wherever you are, if you like our work, please give us a call.